British diaspora in Africa: Democracy

-In 1994 South Africa held its first universal democratic general election, marking the end of apartheid and white minority rule, and rejoined the Commonwealth.
+In 1994, South Africa held its first universal democratic general election, marking the end of apartheid and white minority rule, and rejoined the Commonwealth.
 The majority of the British diaspora support the Democratic Alliance, which is the official opposition to the ruling African National Congress and an increasingly multiracial party.

 The British diaspora population declined starting in the early 1990s as a result of a low birth rate relative to that of other population groups and emigration.
 Reasons for emigration included crime, corruption, poor service delivery and affirmative action.
 A crude estimate of the British diaspora population is the number of white South Africans who speak English as a first language, representing 1.6 million people, 36% of the white population group and 3% of the total population in the South African National Census of 2011.
 This number is an overstatement as it includes people of other ancestral origins who have assimilated into the white English-speaking population.
 The English-speaking population is largest in the KwaZulu-Natal province and in cities such as Johannesburg and Cape Town.

-Despite the high emigration rate, many people of British descent continue to settle in South Africa, including many South African-born people who have returned home since the late 1990s, especially after the 2008 global economic crisis.
-South Africa has been a top destination for British retirees, and many white Zimbabweans of British descent settled in South Africa after Zimbabwe's independence, some as a result of forced removal from their property.
-Over 200,000 British citizens live in South Africa, including more than 38,000 who are being paid a state pension.
+Despite the high emigration rate, many people of British descent continue to settle in South Africa, including many South African-born people who have returned home since the late-1990s, especially after the 2008 global economic crisis.
+South Africa has been a top destination for British retirees, and many White Zimbabweans of British descent settled in South Africa after Zimbabwean independence; some as a result of forced removal from their property.
+Over 200,000 British citizens live in South Africa, including more than 38,000 people who are being paid a UK State Pension.

 Global presence

-A significant number of the British diaspora in Africa have emigrated to other Commonwealth states such as the United Kingdom, Australia, New Zealand and Canada.
+A significant number of the British diaspora in Africa have emigrated to other Commonwealth countries such as the United Kingdom, Australia, New Zealand and Canada.
 Others have settled in countries such as the United States, the Republic of Ireland, and France.
-A large number of young people are also taking advantage of working holiday visas made available by the United Kingdom and other Commonwealth states.
+A large number of young people are also taking advantage of working holiday visas made available by the United Kingdom and other Commonwealth countries.